tytydraco/yessleep/out/The_Swearing_Jar.md

 "You saw it.
 I know you saw it."
 He took off his cap and wiped his brow.
 "That was a man's finger, weren't it?"

 In two days everyone in town seemed to have heard about the finger.
 We couldn't leave our property without getting dirty looks.
 Mother waved it away and loudly quoted James 1:26.

-But it wouldn't be 2 days later when I was woken during midnight.
+It wouldn't be 2 days later when I was woken during midnight, that I realized how far word had spread.

 The screen door croaked loudly as it opened.
 I could hear the heavy boot steps fall as they headed toward the kitchen.
 I could hear Mother's voice...and then Billy's.
 They were yelling by the time I rubbed the sleep out of my eyes.

 I got downstairs and looked into the kitchen as the yelling stopped.
 Mother was standing with her back against the fridge, her hands wrapped around the swearing jar.
-She had a nasty look on her face as she lifted the lid.
+She had a nasty look on her face as she broke the red lid, and letting it crumble into the jar.

 The house shook heavily, cracking the ceiling above me, sending dust below.
 I felt a pull come from my chest, it was like the drain at the bottom of a large pool.
 The frames on the wall tilted toward the kitchen, and I could see my horrified reflection in the glass as I screamed, but even that was eaten by the void.
 The walls clattered and utensils flew out of drawers as I grabbed the railing on the stairs.

 My hair licking the air when I looked up to see Billy's head completely inside the jar.
 I could tell he was screaming by the way his chest was heaving.
 The veins on the side of his neck turning green and blue as they thickened with blood.
-His body twitched as his feet flailed against the ground.
+His feet flailed pitifully against the ground.
 I could see Mother's silhouette behind him, holding the jar as she watched.

-The mad gleam in her ' shining as Billy's shoulders were tucked square against the lip, causing the suctioning to subdue for a blink.
+The mad gleam in her eye, shining as Billy's shoulders were tucked square against the lip, causing the suctioning to subdue for a blink.

 And then the crunching began.

 It was unlike anything I have ever heard before.
 At first his collar bone collapsed, and then his chest.
 I could hear his bones breaking as his tendons pulled and pushed their way down his torso toward his feet as he was sucked inside the jar.
 His skin stretching like an overfilled garbage bag, I saw a piece of his skull travel to where his stomach had been, its edges straining against the skin, screaming as his insides ballooned to his foot.
 Then the entire thing squeezed down in a popping noise, and made a pallid pink lid that sat on top of the swearing jar.

 I ran up the stairs as Mother called after me, "Can you come into the kitchen," she said.
 "There's something I want you to look at."

 I locked myself in the twins bedroom and hid in their closet, watching the scraping of Mother's feet as she paced awkwardly outside.
 Banging on the wood from time to time before her footsteps disappeared.

 I waited until morning as Susie began to stir, before opening the door.
 For the next few days Mother sat in the kitchen, never moving, the jar on the table.
 It was broken to pieces.

 Eventually the Sheriff and his Deputy came to the house and took her in as a suspect for Mr. Braxton's disappearance, and later Billy's when he wasn't found.

 When I knew the counts against her wouldn't stick, I asked Old John to dig near our house where we found the finger.
 And sure enough, he uncovered a body.
 It was my father's.